changchengyen/Mohjong-AI-Vision-Camera/README.md

 ## model training methods

-raw pictures:
+RAW PICTURES:
-For all classes of Mahjong dot tiles, images were collected under both single-tile and multi-tile arrangements.
+-For all classes of Mahjong dot tiles, images were collected under both single-tile and multi-tile arrangements.
 The dataset includes randomly distributed and unordered tiles, scattered tiles, upside-down tiles, and tiles captured from various viewing angles, such as top-down and side views.
 To improve dataset diversity, the lighting conditions and backgrounds were varied as much as possible.

+ROBOFLOW:
+-The collected images were subsequently downloaded and uploaded to Roboflow for class definition and classification.
+After establishing the classes, the Mahjong tiles in each image were manually annotated with bounding boxes according to their corresponding classes.